 Clothes should be comfortable and already worn (especially shoes) as new clothing might mean unpleasant surprises.
-Important: comfortable shoes, suited even for walking, but with a stiff sole to guarantee a good contact between feet and stirrups; avoid boots with a smooth sole and tight clothes, the trousers should be comfortable and strong, rain coat, sun-hat, electric torch, small knife, bathing suit, and sleeping bag that should not be too light.
+Important: comfortable shoes, suited even for walking, but with a stiff sole to guarantee a good contact between feet and stirrups; avoid boots with a smooth sole and tight clothes, the trousers should be comfortable and strong, rain coat, sun-hat, electric torch, small knife, bathing suit.
 Furthermore one should remember that even during the hottest periods you need a jumper for the evening.
 The luggage should be reduced to the minimum as space on the means of transport is limited, please avoid using hardtop suitcases.

 Set dates are available from from March to November.
 Groups of 6 or more please enquire for other dates.

 |Riding days||Product item description||£|

 |Riding days||Product item description||$|

 Wildlife includes deer, horses, porcupines and wild boar.

 Italy forms a peninsula in Southern Europe extending into the central Mediterranean Sea, including the islands of Sicily and Sardinia, Elba and about 70 other smaller islands.
 It is mostly mountainous, though between the Apennines (which form the spine of Italy) and the eastern coastline there are the fertile plains of Emilia-Romagna in the north and of Puglia in the south.
 The Alps in the north divide Italy from France, Switzerland, Austria and Slovenia.